4d/docs/website/translated_docs/es/Debugging/debugger.md

   * *Tables:* Displays table properties in the inspector of the Structure window
   * *Forms:* Displays form in the Form editor
   * *Variables* (local, process, interprocess or $n parameter): displays the line in the current method or among the compiler methods where the variable is declared
 * **Search References** (also available in Method editor): Searches all project objects (methods and forms) in which the current element of the method is referenced.
 The current element is the one selected or the one where the cursor is located.
-This can be the name of a field, variable, command, string, and so on.
-Search results are displayed in a new standard results window.
+Este puede ser el nombre de un campo, variable, comando, cadena, etc. Search results are displayed in a new standard results window.
 * **Copy**: Standard copy of the selected expression to the pasteboard.
 * **Copy to Expression Pane**: Copy the selected expression to the Custom Watch Pane.
 * **Run to Cursor**:Executes statements found between the program counter and the selected line of the method (where the cursor is found).